 Local school holidays at your destination should be avoided where possible with young children.
 Places are booked solid and everything becomes more expensive like flights, accommodation, food etc. It also means there are longer queues and waiting times for almost everything.
 This is not good policy for young children and will only frustrate the whole family.
 Also try and visit attractions like theme parks, zoos, museums etc during the week rather than weekends when they are more crowded.
 Not only can you then change your baby safely and in a clean space anywhere but you can also put a few down on the floor and eat lunch if there is no seat to sit on anywhere around.

 So you have an idea of when you would like to go, now you need to think about where.
 Time, money and your child’s age will be key in making this decision.
 A couple of things to think about are:

 Take some time to investigate.
 Request brochures on preferred destinations; ask friends and family who have been there already what they thought, look up travel websites and local websites and check flight availability if you are flying.
 Just about every tourist spot has an official website and they are a great asset to you.

 Most importantly have a look at your selected destination through your child’s eyes.
-Ayers Rock is fascinating to me and I can’t wait to visit there with the family, but it’s just a big rock in the sun to my 2 year old.
+Uluru is fascinating to me and I can’t wait to visit there with the family, but it’s just a big rock in the sun to my 2 year old.